pritom169/first-angular-app/4-directives-deep-dive/README.md

 ```

 Through this approach we are injecting dependency which makes it much easier to write test.
 In addition to that, we are also using Typesafety rather than casting it as HTMLAnchorElement.

+### Building a custom structural directive

+We can generate a new directive using `ng g d auth/auth --skip-tests`.
+In the new directive we will create an input variable with alias and will also inject **AuthService** into it.

+Inside the constructor variable, we will include an effect funciton as it will have a reactive relation with the signal value.
+Thus when the value of userType changes and the effect funcitons get called.

+Last but not the least, in order to see the change, we need to import that in the appcomponent and in the template file simply write `<p appAuth="admin">Only admins should see this!</p>`.